singhdotabhinav/sms_telephony/README.md

 # sms_telephony
 ## Notes Material - 1
-An Android Application Example on SMS Telephony for students
+An Android Application Example on SMS Telephony for students(free)